 Dangerous animals and/or animals not regarded as pets are not accepted.
 Subject to the basic hygiene rules, veterinary regulations (up-to-date vaccination booklet…) and the terms and conditions of Your Nature, pets are admitted subject to payment

 of a supplement at the time of booking.
 We would like to draw the attention of families to the risk of being banned from the resort should these rules not beobserved.
-Guests must inform us of the presence of their pets at the time of booking and on arrival at the estate.
-Pets are not allowed in the central facilities, water features, swimming pools, covered communal facilities, indoor restaurants, or in certain types of lodgings.
+Guests must inform the Resort of the presence of their pets upon the booking and during check-in time.
+Pets are not allowed in the activity centers, water facilities, swimming pools, covered areas, indoor and outdoor restaurants, or in certain types of houses.
 Pets must be free of parasites.
-Dogs must be kept on aleash outside the accommodation.
+Dogs must be kept on a leash outside the accommodation.